nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 ## Sticks and Stones

-One basic goal of machine learning is to give a computer a set of experiences and allow it to make reasonable predictions about the outcome of _new_ experiences of a similar type.
+The basic goal of machine learning is to give a computer a set of experiences and allow it to make reasonable predictions about the outcome of _new_ experiences of a similar type.
 It's kind of like _people learning_.
 In some [advanced applications](https://www.youtube.com/watch?v=gn4nRCC9TwQ){:target="_blank"}, the computer may not have any experiences to begin with; it will just have to experiment until it discovers some things about its environment all by itself.
 This can seem a little magical, but perhaps less so once we take a peek under the hood.

 As humans, most of us are already pretty good at spotting trends and making predictions about our environment: